-McLaren's Lewis Hamilton says he will have to be "very cautious"
+Singapore GP: McLaren's Lewis Hamilton will be 'very cautious'

 "There are some interesting characters around me so I've got to be very cautious," Hamilton said.

 "I don't want to get in his way; hopefully [he wants] to do the same."

 Hamilton and Maldonado collided in the European Grand Prix this season, ending the Englishman's race and costing Maldonado a chance of finishing on the podium.

 Maldonado has had a controversial season in which he has been given seven penalties for driving incidents.

 Hamilton said: "I'm happy for Pastor.
 He's taken a lot of heat throughout the year.
 He's obviously a talented young man.

 "It's great to see Williams do so well.
 Hope they have a strong race tomorrow.
 As long as we get a good start, I think things will be in a good position."